adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

       * Sleep for one second and repeat the loop
    * If there is new content
       * Extract the archive in an appropriate location of your choosing
+         * If the extraction files, the archive should be quarantined with the reason of `CANNOTEXTRACT`.
       * Scan the underlying files for malicious URLs
       * Scan the underlying files for sensitive content
       * If either the malicious URL or sensitive content is violated, place the archive into the quarantine location.
 Add in a file with the `.reason` extension that contains the reason for quarantine (e.g. if `FA34ECA4.tar.gz` trips an issue, there should be a file named `FA34ECA4.tar.gz.reason` created with the reason.
       * If the archive passes, place the archive in the `approved` location.

 Your code should continue to loop until exited via Control-C.

+A `.reason` file should have the following format:

+    Filename
+    Reason
+    Trigger

+The `Filename` is the file within the archive that triggered your scanner.
+The list of reasons are: `CANNOTEXTRACT`, `MALICIOUSURL`, `SENSITIVE`.
+The `Trigger` should be the specific triger (the specific URL detected, MARKED SENSITIVE, SSN).

 The log functionality should operate in the following manner:

 * Operate in an append manner
+* All log entries should be a single line.
+* All entries should have an appropriate date and time.
 * Note when the script is started
 * Note when the script is exited (you will need to catch the Control-C signal and handle it)
 * Note when any archive is processed and the result (APPROVE or QUARANTINE).
 Include the archive name and the result.
-* All entries should have an appropriate date and time.
+   * For a clean entry, that should just be DateTime, ArchiveName, APPROVE.
+   * For a bad entry, that should echo the reason file together with the clean information on a single line, e.g. DateTime, ArchiveName, QUARANTINE, SENSITIVE, SSN.

 ### Task 4c - Extra Credit